syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Connectors/Customization)

-## How to enable/disable the connector behaviour
+## How to enable/disable the connector behavior

 * The [Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorConstraints.html) property of connector allows to enable/disable certain features of connectors.